zovoilis-lab/Flye/docs/USAGE.md

 [t2t]: https://github.com/nanopore-wgs-consortium/CHM13
 [zymo]: https://github.com/LomanLab/mockcommunity

-The assemblies generated using Flye 2.5 could be downloaded from [Zenodo](https://zenodo.org/record/3353665).
+The assemblies generated using Flye 2.7 could be downloaded from [Zenodo](https://zenodo.org/record/3694400).
-All datasets were run with default parameters with the following exceptions:
+All datasets were run with default parameters for the corresponding read type with the following exceptions: CHM13 T2T was run with `--min-overlap 10000 --asm-coverage 50`;
-CHM13 T2T was run with `--min-overlap 10000`; CHM1 was run with `--asm-overage 40`;
+CHM1 was run with `--asm-overage 40`.
-HG002 was run with maximum read error rate set to 1%.

 ## <a name="algorithm"></a> Algorithm Description